bradleyap/ProtoColor/README.md

 ## Aim

 This is currently a Microsoft MFC (TM) desktop application that allows users to send a range of colored squares to the screen in order to see how colors print or display on different devices.
-It provides a way of manually calibrating your divices or anticipating the color input that is needed for desired output.
+It provides a way of manually calibrating your devices or anticipating the color input that is needed for desired output.

 ## Prerequisites to run